Argel-Tal/PBI-Jira/README.md

 This pulls via JIRA's API, and pulls down all boards linked to YOUR_JIRA_DOMAIN (running as my JIRA account, via my JIRA API token, this should be changed to use a Service Account).
 As each board has it's own workflows and statuses, there is a significant amount of status/encoding mapping happening to produce a set of standardized statuses.

-#### What is a JIRA issue?
+### What is a JIRA issue?
-JIRA calls all items "issues".
+__JIRA calls all items "issues".__
-These could be a requirement story, a bug, a task, a question, a subtask, a decision record, or any number of custom issue types.
+These could be a requirement story, a bug, a task, a question, a subtask, a decision record, or any number of <a href="https://diabetesaustralia.atlassian.net/secure/ShowConstantsHelp.jspa?decorator=popup#IssueTypes">custom issue types</a>.
 They don't necessarily represent "problems" that need to be solved.

 ## Pages
 #### Landing